vinniimiranda/rank-test-backend/Readme.md

 - `GET` /alerts - return all alerts
 - `POST` /alerts - create an alert
 - `PUT` /alerts/:id - update an alert by his id (\_id on Mongo)
-- `DELETE` /alerts/:id - delte and alert by his id
+- `DELETE` /alerts/:id - delete and alert by his id
 - `GET` /admin/queues - BullBoard Dashboard to wacth the queue in real-time

 ## Development (Enviroment)